paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-Awesome, that should give us what we need, and now with slight refactoring here, the only thing left would be to try it out in an iex terminal:
+Awesome, so that should give us what we need, so the only thing left would be to try it out in an iex terminal:

 ---